mar-fll-director/2025-Gyro-Drive-Spike-Python/README.md

 # 2025-Gyro-Drive-Spike-Python
 This repo will contain the new Spike Prime Python of the FLL Tools for Spike Prime 3.0 Robots used in FIRST LEGO League Challenge.
-This version incorporates all the goodies from the blocks version plus severl features un available in Blocks.
+This version incorporates all the goodies from the blocks version plus severl features unavailable in Blocks.
 This is a project to provide updated pre-packaged, tested and working on Spike Prime Python for FLL Challenge teams.

-More to come...
-All the original gyro drive My Blocks have been incorporated into 1.
-A new presentation will get you started.
-[Gyro Drive My Blocks 2024 - Primer](https://docs.google.com/presentation/d/1Vga1y9exY-jyWSlCoF_mPb3-asiujL25wlZJDBCBb4c/edit?usp=sharing) will get you started.
-The playback video of this presentation as available on Youtube.com under [Gyro Drive My Blocks 2024 Presentation Video Playback](https://youtu.be/zddOJ2IT6iA)

-I have created a presentation to [Move The Plate](https://midatlanticrobotics.com/wp-content/uploads/2024/09/Gyro-Drive-My-Blocks-Moving-The-Plate.pdf).
-I decide not to push new code as that would affect your existing projects.
-This tells you how to modify the existing plate code, create it from scratch and how to copy code between project files.
-Hope it helps.
+Presentations:

+Videos:
+   [2025 Gyro Drive Spike Python - Getting Ready and Testing](https://youtu.be/Nl_ngaE-1OA) This is a taste of the 2025 Gyro Drive Spike Python Tool Kit.
+Please do the homework so you can be ready.
+This will show you working code examples we use the validate the robot settings.

+   [2025 Gyro Drive Spike Python - Walking The Code](https://youtu.be/R-VimpPF5ug) This video will demonstrate a few programs.
+We will walk the code with you so you can see the robot moving and the code making moves.

+   2025 Gyro Drive Spike Python - Install and Setup Guide TBD

 Versions:
    spp 25-06-13.llsb - This is a beta release.
 This code has been fully tested and works as expected.
 This is a Spike Python code file not a text file.